trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Requesting Account SummaryCopy Location

-Requests a specific account’s summary.
-This method will subscribe to the account summary as presented in the TWS’ Account Summary tab.
+Requests a specific accountÃ¢â‚¬â„¢s summary.
+This method will subscribe to the account summary as presented in the TWSÃ¢â‚¬â„¢ Account Summary tab.
 Customers can  specify the data received by using a specific tags value.
 See the  Account Summary Tags section for available options.

 Alternatively, many languages offer the import of AccountSummaryTags with a method to retrieve all tag values.